Bitcoin-ABC/bitcoin-abc/apps/alp-fusion/DEPLOY.md

   SOCKS5 are the hook; participants point `socks5` at a Tor SOCKS port (typically `127.0.0.1:9050`) when they dial a public coordinator.
 The coordinator side still needs an inbound Tor path (onion service).
+- Covert reveal is **not yet unlinkable to the coordinator**: commitments are `sha256(component)`, so the coordinator maps every revealed component to its committer.
+Salted commitments and blind-signature reveal are still required.